The IRMS Alison North New Professionals Award

 "I am very proud and yet humble that I was nominated Chair to lead the IRMS.
 Amongst the many great things and people I get to worth, the cherry of them all is working with Alison to look at and support the upcoming new professionals of tomorrow".

 You can follow Scott on twitter and IRMS members can find his submission titled "Privacy: You say tomato, I say Privatse" in the papers area of the IRMS members.

-Alison started her information management life in the old and gas industry in Scotland where she became the first woman to work on a North Sea old platform.
-She owned her own company for 25 years, eventually selling it in 2011.
+Alison started her information management life in the oil and gas industry in Scotland where she became the first woman to work on a North Sea old platform.
+She owned her own company for 25 years, before selling it in 2011.